 And Peter got the same results...
 "She opened her eyes, and when she saw Peter she sat up.
 Then he gave her his hand and lifted her up; and when he had called the saints and widows, he presented her alive."
-The man who'd been chicken now has the courage of a lion.
-Peter is walking by faith - daring to trust Jesus.
+The man who'd been a chicken now has the courage of a lion.
+Peter is walking on water again - operating by faith - daring to trust Jesus even for the supernatural.

 "And it became known throughout all Joppa, and many believed on the Lord.
 So it was that he stayed many days in Joppa with Simon, a tanner."
 A tanner was as close as you could get to an ancient taxidermist.
 He was skilled in dressing and preserving animal hides.
 And since a tanner worked with dead animals, the laws of Judaism considered him ceremonially unclean.
 This prohibited Simon the tanner from participating in the Jewish rituals of the Temple.

-In fact, his trade was so despised by the Jews that he was forced to work outside the city.
-Because of the defilement associated with his work the Jewish Mishnah gave a tanner's wife the right to divorce him.
+In fact, his trade was so despised by Jews that he was forced to work outside the city.
+Because of the defilement associated with his work, the Jewish Mishnah gave a tanner's wife the right to divorce him.

 That Peter even stayed in the house of a tanner was another example of him doing what Jesus did!
-Peter was willing to befriend and identify with sinners.

-Jesus had shown him it was God's will to reach out to the unreachable, and love the unlovable.
+Peter befriended and identified with outcasts.
+He reached out to the unreachable and loved the unlovable.
 I'm sure Peter recalled the words of Jesus, "Those who are well have no need of a physician, but those who are sick..."

 It's interesting, Peter seems to already be leaning in the direction of grace.
-But in Acts 10 he free falls.
+But in Acts 10, he free falls.